 And then go to town.
 It's easy.
 Cook up the batter.
 Add the eggs.
 Fry 'em up.
 Drain 'em.
 Roll 'em in sugar and cinnamon.

-1. In a medium saucepan, bring the water, butter, cinnamon and salt to a roiling boil.
+- In a medium saucepan, bring the water, butter, and salt to a roiling boil.
 Stir in the flour all at once.
 Reduce the heat to low and stir, using a wooden spoon, vigorously until the mixture forms a ball and begins to pull away from the pan, about 1 minute.
 Remove the pan from the heat.

 - Let the batter sit for 2 to 3 minutes to cool.
 When it’s warm (not hot) to the touch, add one egg at a time.
 Keep stirring until the mixture comes together and is smooth.
 It might seem squishy for a while, keep going!
 Note: You can also do this in an electric stand-up mixer with a paddle attachment–it’ll go faster.
-Also, Mine was a bit too dry, so I added 2 egg whites and then it was perfect.
-This will unfortunately depend on a lot of things like climate, altitude, etc.

-4. In a cast iron skillet, add 1 1/2 inches of oil and place over medium-high heat.
-When the oil reaches 360 degrees F, it’s ready.
+- To a pot, add 3 inches of oil and place over medium-high heat.
+When the oil reaches 325 degrees F, it’s ready.
 You may need to bring the heat down to medium-low to keep it around 325 degrees F to 335 degree range.

-5. Spoon the mixture into a piping bag fitted with a large star-tip.
+- Spoon the churro dough into a piping bag fitted with a large star-tip.
 Have sterilized scissors on hand.
 Hold the bag over the hot oil, squeeze a strip of dough that’s about 1 to 2 inches long and then snip it with the scissors and let it drop into the oil.
-Fry 10 to 12 balls at a time, turning once, until golden brown, about 2 minutes on a side.
-Drain on paper towels.
-Roll the churro tots in the sugar/cinnamon and serve immediately.
-These are really best minutes after they’ve been fried.
-Serve with whipped cream and/or melted chocolate.
+Fry on each side for about 1 to 2 minutes.
+Drain on paper towels and toss in cinnamon and sugar combo.
+Repeat until you’ve worked your way through all of the churro dough.
+Serve with melty ganache.